 Fix 2 – Update the graphics driver

-You can search for the latest graphics driver from your graphics card’s manufacturer AMD or NVIDIA, and then manually install it.
+You can search for the latest graphics driver from your graphics card’s manufacturer such as AMD or NVIDIA, and then manually install it.
 But if you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.